 EOF

-Now, let's search for the word "example" in this file:
+# Search for the word "example"

 grep "example" sample.txt